-The first thing we have to establish is whether bariatric revisional surgery is necessary for you.
+The first thing we have to establish is whether revisional bariatric surgery is necessary for you.
 We will discuss what aftercare you have had to ensure you have been followed up appropriately.
-This will help us ascertain whether we can just simply enroll you in an aftercare package, which will give you the necessary information to optimise your weight loss.
+This will help us ascertain whether we can just simply enroll you in a bariatric aftercare package, which will give you the necessary information to optimise your weight loss.
 If you have been followed up appropriately we may need to conduct further tests on you so we can check your original procedure to see if it is functioning as we would expect.
 This will be done using the most appropriate means of investigation for example:

 - A barium swallow under x-ray

 - An Endoscopy where a camera is passed down through your stomach